ThinkingJoules/distributed-web-data/README.md

 - We gain a central place in which to enforce a known format for wide consumption and understanding.
 - Through centralized (but permissionless) creation, we know exactly how and where to find all known definitions.
 This allows easy discoverability and reuse, no web-crawling needed.
 - All participants of the Property Definition blockchain would replicate the state, to ensure that definitions are always reachable (online).
+- We could point backwards to updates on old symbols to create a clear lineage of changes.
+Reading through the chain would yield all symbols, as well as related/updated symbols.

 Scalability is not a problem.
 For example: let's say a language has ~1,000,000 words (average adult knows up to 35,000 words in their native language).
 If each of these need to be used as a 'property' then even with the worst performing blockchain (Bitcoin) with a throughput of about 4 transactions per second, you could put all of those on chain in about 70 hours.
 Even with combinatorics and nuance, the slowest of all the blockchains would still have enough throughput to add definitions faster than people could use them.

-For our ends, does that mean blockchains are too scaleable, because they are permissionless??
+For our ends, does that mean blockchains are *too* scalable, because they are permissionless??
 I would argue that we would absolutely **need** to slow things down immensely, at least for the Property Definition use case.
-We cannot simply detect and reject semantically equivalent properties, so we would still need a mechanism to nudge people to search for and attempt to reuse existing definitions.
+We cannot simply detect and reject semantically equivalent properties, so we would still need a mechanism to nudge people to search for and attempt to understand/reuse existing definitions.
 Generally blockchains have transaction fees (denominated by the token) to prevent excessive state-growth to the chain.
 A tokenless transaction fee could be done through a fair proof of work algorithm.
+We could create a pseudo voting system where new transactions expire if they don't meet enough PoW threshold by a certain time.
+This could allow many developers to observe, read, and discuss new symbols and add work (vote) in order to get them accepted into the canonical list of all properties.
+Symbols could still be added unilaterally but would require a single person to run enough computers (expense) to 'force' the transaction through alone.
+This is still permissionless, but here we are *purposefully adding friction* to help curate the list of symbols.

+Conversely, in a usecase requiring non-repudiable data (e.g. social-like apps), we need more throughput than any blockchain system in existence currently offers.
+Are these usecases hopeless in a distributed web environment?
+Not necessarily: all blockchains in existence are built around the token.
+I think removing the token from a blockchain can make it much easier to shard, and gain horizontal scaling to meet higher throughputs.
+We don't need the double-spend property that token-based chains require.
+But we would still have the guarantee of a single history provided by a diverse set of actors recording snapshots of data.

-So...if we now have addressable semantic symbols from this Properties Definition chain, then we could use these symbols in other, **non-blockchain** systems.
+So assuming even the hardest usecase might be possible to handle, let's go back to the Property Definitions.
+If we now have addressable semantic symbols from this Properties Definition chain, then we could use these symbols in other, **non-blockchain** systems.
 Now two different developers have a known, common 'dictionary' of properties to aid in searching for data or integrating data to a synthetic UI.
 These symbols could in fact be used to augment existing dApps, such as GunDB, to improve interoperability/composability.

-(Note: There are many nuanced issues that still need to be solved, but I think the pattern above could be re-used to accomplish many of them.
-Thus creating a self-similar system.
-Read the [detailed write up](https://github.com/ThinkingJoules/distributed-web-data/blob/main/architecture.md) if you want to dive into the deep end.)
+(Note: There are obviously many nuanced issues that still need to be solved, but I think the pattern above could be re-used to add other primitive symbols that the entire system relies on.
+Thus creating a self-similar developer experience.
+Read the [detailed architecture write up](https://github.com/ThinkingJoules/distributed-web-data/blob/main/architecture.md) if you want to dive into the deep end.)

 ### User Namespace: A place for data to reside